DragonSenses/visionize/architectural-decision-log.md

 This will update the state and cause the components that depend on the `bears` property to re-render.

+##### zustand store

+What's a "store" exactly?
+Are all hooks made in zustand a store?

+In zustand, a store is a container for a specific piece of state and any functions that modify that state.

+You can create a store with the `create` function, which returns a custom hook that you can use to access and update the state in your React components.
+So, yes, all hooks made in zustand are stores, and you can have multiple stores for different parts of your state.

+There isn't a standard naming convention for zustand hooks, but the general rule is to use the "hook" prefix such as `useStore`, `useTodo` or `useCounter`.
+This is because zustand stores are custom hooks that can be used in React components.

+In our case, we can name our hook either `useMobileSidebarStore` or just `useMobileSidebar`.
+I will go with the latter since it is shorter and more consistent with the hook prefix convention.

 #### Use zustand to handle the state for our mobile sidebar

 Now we can create a hook to help manage our state for the mobile sidebar.